GameFoundry/bsf/Documentation/Manuals/Native/User/smartPointers.md

 # Shared pointers
 Shared pointers are similar to unique pointers, as they also don't require the object to be explicitly freed after creation.
 However, unlike unique pointers they can be copied (therefore their name "shared").
 This means multiple entities can hold a shared pointer to a single object.
 Only once ALL such entities lose their shared pointers will the pointed-to object be destroyed.

-In Banshee type're represented with @ref bs::SPtr "SPtr", which is just a wrapper for the standard library's *std::shared_ptr*.
+In bs::f they are represented with @ref bs::SPtr "SPtr", which is just a wrapper for the standard library's *std::shared_ptr*.
 Use @ref bs::bs_shared_ptr_new "bs_shared_ptr_new<T>" to create a shared pointer pointing to a new instance of T, or @ref bs::bs_shared_ptr "bs_shared_ptr" to create one from an existing instance.

-You will find Banshee uses shared pointers commonly all around its codebase.
+You will find bs::f uses shared pointers commonly all around its codebase.

 ~~~~~~~~~~~~~{.cpp}
 SPtr<MyStruct> ptr = bs_shared_ptr_new<MyStruct>(123, false);